ILA Working Committees

 The aim of the Insurance Committee is to take an inventory of all obligations imposed on directors of insurance companies and reinsurance companies in Luxembourg.
 This inventory is carried out as well in the legal and regulatory framework currently in force as in the light of new obligations which should result from Solvency 2.

-Company Secretarial & Governance Officer Committee
+Corporate Governance Officer (CGO) Committee

 Corporate Resource: PwC